Business and Competitive Analysis: Definition, Context, and Benefits

 Analysis is a term that generates much controversy and disagreement.
-Before we provide our definition of analysis, it may be helpful to examine definitions put forth by others that are in common usage.
-These can be found in Table 1-1.
+Before we provide our definition of it, examining definitions put forth by others that are in common usage might be helpful.
+These can be found in Table 1.1.

 A critical evaluation, usually made by breaking down a subject (either material or intellectual) into its constituent parts, then describing the parts and their relationship to the whole.

 A process where one does many of the following, in any order: observe, classify, count, compare, ask questions, role play (engage in war games, do scenarios, run simulations, etc.), and take action.

 The use of some methodology or technique to, first, find relationships between different pieces of information and then draw inferences from the relationships.

 A process where one converts information into actionable intelligence.

 A process where one asks, or answers, the “So What?” question.

 The application of individual and collective cognitive methods to weigh data and test hypotheses within a secret socio-cultural context.